Roald87/xelatex-cv-roald/README.md

 - Added a new `documentclass` option `titlecolor`, which allows you to set a different color for the titles.
 - Defined a new command `\FAspace` which replaces the old length `\FAspace` (and therefore breaks compatibility with the v2 class file).
 Now you can use `\FAspace` directly in the document, instead of using `\hspace{\FAspace}`.
 - Defined a new command `\link{someurl.com}`, which places a fontawesome logo in the document with the link.
 The color of the logo is detemined using the color harmony models.
+- Reduced the indentation of a bulleted list